 One reviewer titled their contribution: “Chemical weapons-grade gummy bears.”
 Another speculates: “Customers who bought this also bought: Pepto-Bismol, 4-pack of baby wipes, stomach pump, air freshener,” and more.

 As humorous as these reviews might be, the potential side effects of these gummy bears are real, and here’s why.

-In the case of Haribo’s sugarless gummies, the sugar alcohol culprit is maltitol, which is found in the ingredient lycasin.
+In the case of Haribo’s sugarless gummies, the sugar alcohol culprit is maltitol, which you can find in the ingredient lycasin.

 But this isn’t the only sugar alcohol that could lead to unpleasant digestive symptoms.
-A position paper in the Journal of the Academy of Nutrition and Dietetics affirms that consuming more than 30 grams of any sugar alcohols like lacticol, isomalt, or xylitol can have similar effects.
+The Academy of Nutrition and Dietetics affirms that consuming more than 30 grams of any sugar alcohols like lacticol, isomalt, or xylitol can have similar effects.